A new dual spectral projected gradient method for log-determinant semidefinite programming with hidden clustering structures: Introduction

+The remainder of this paper is organized as follows.
 We describe our DSPG-based method in Section~\ref{sec:method} and establish its convergence analysis in Section~\ref{analysis}.
 In Section~\ref{subproblem}, we discuss how to solve the subproblem efficiently and evaluate the computational complexity.
 In Section~\ref{numerical}, we show numerical results to verify the efficiency of our method.
 Finally, we conclude this paper and discuss future directions in Section~\ref{sec:conclusion}.